The cheating manifesto

 I have a love-hate relationship with cheating meals and cheat days.
 On one hand, I do not believe that eating junk and crap has any specific benefits over-consuming more clean carbs and/or fats at some specific times in your diet and might have detrimental physical and psychological effects.
 I also believe that if someone asks about cheat meals before even starting his or her diet, that person will fail.
 In fact, when I work with clients most of the time I do not include ‘cheat’ meals or days in their programs.

-And on the other hand, I’m a world class cheating expert myself!
+And on the other hand, I’m a world-class cheating expert myself!
 I once gained 26 lbs in 6 hours.
 I also ate 24 hamburgers and a side of fries (probably gained more than 26lbs but I didn’t measure so it doesn’t count) on a different occasion.
-I have also eaten a dozen donuts before even leaving my bed in the morning.
+I have also eaten a dozen doughnuts before even leaving my bed in the morning.

 Yeah, I know how to cheat.
 And I enjoy it!

 So, is it a case of “do as I say, not as I do”?
 No, because not all cheating is created equal and not everybody can cheat to the same extent.
 Some people should avoid pure cheats altogether while others can get away with two all-out cheat DAYS per week.
 It depends on your degree of leanness, depletion and psychological mindset.

 First, let’s get some (important) generalities out of the way.